abhishekdipu/node_vidly/notes/5_deploying_node_apps/1_deploying_express_app/deployment.md

         - some popular options for this: Heroku, GCP, AWS, Azure

     2. Docker : it's good to use, if you want more control over your deployment, if you want to deploy on you own node servers.
-        - with docker you can create image of your application and simply deploy that image to any ccomputer that you want.
+        - with docker you can create image of your application and simply deploy that image to any computer that you want.

 ### Deploying Node app to Heroku